kstrafe/Cxy/documentation/rationale.md

 What about platform dependence?
 Ah yes, something Java has always boasted about.
 Never forget: it's not "Code once, run everywhere", it's "Code once, test everywhere".
 Still, it'd be nice to have _some_ guarantees.
-In any case, having all our pure modules work on every platform should work.
-After all, it's a computation.
+In any case, having all our pure modules work on every platform is a requirement.
+After all , it's a computation.
 It's logic.
 No Input/Output.
 No OpenGL rendering.
 No printing.
 Pure parts should be fully portable.

 One thing that has always annoyed me is the inability to define your own bit requirements.
 I sometimes want a 15 bit integer because I just want it.